Why should you attend a homeschool convention or conference this year?

 - Conferences help you with new stages.
 Long-time homeschoolers often feel that when their kids reach a new stage, they need new information and support.
 For example, parents of high schoolers are often interested in ideas for preparing kids for independent living, developing a trade or vocation, or admission to college.
 Other parents are seeking support for a new stage of their own lives -- perhaps a parent has to return to work or begin caring for an elderly relative or new baby.
 Some homeschooling conferences have sessions that are rich in ideas for homeschooling through life changes and new academic challenges.

 - Conferences provide networking opportunities.
 Homeschoolers talk at conferences, and they find people in the homeschooling world who also have kids in the dance world, the soccer world, the robotics world, or the fencing world.
 They find people who are interested in forming a social or academic co-op.
-They find people who know about foreign language resources, community college programs open to homeschoolers, or biologists who are offering summer programs for kids.
-They find people to trade with -- "Hey, I could teach writing to your kids, and you could teach chemistry to mine!"
+They find people who know about second language resources, community college programs open to homeschoolers, or biologists who are offering summer programs for kids.
+They find people to trade with—"Hey, I could teach writing to your kids, and you could teach chemistry to mine!"

 - Conferences have shopping opportunities.
 Conferences frequently feature a vendor hall where you can buy curricula and resources.
 Some conferences also have a used resource sale, where books, educational materials, and curricula have been donated or are offered on consignment.
 These sales can provide really reasonably priced learning materials for your family.